GillianPerard/Kryptor/README.md

 # Kryptor

-A CLI to generate RSA key (private and public), encrypt with the private key and decrypt with the public (for the moment).
+A CLI to generate RSA key (private and public), public encrypt, private decrypt, private encrypt & public decrypt (for the moment).

 ## Getting Started

-These instructions will help you to get this project on your own machine and run the 3 available commands.
+These instructions will help you to get this project on your own machine and run the 5 available commands.

 ### Prerequisites